UniversityOfNottingham/MOASDerivatives/README.md

 #####Note
-* Entering the configuration line into config.ini without enabling the plugin with break Omeka.
+* Entering the configuration line into config.ini without enabling the plugin will break Omeka.
-* Enabling the plugin without entering the configuration line will break Omeka.
+* Enabling the plugin without entering the configuration line will prompt you to add the configuration as soon as possible.
 * To this end your best bet is to enable the plugin first and then add the configuration directive.